Here’s how to cook broccoli so that it turns out perfectly every time. Simply top it with a little butter and your favorite seasonings!

 How To Cook Broccoli

 This is our easy method for how to cook broccoli.
-Give it a try and you’ll want to make it this way every time!
-Scroll down for the printable recipe card and complete instructions.
+Give it a try, and you’ll want to make it this way every time!

-Oven-roasted broccoli is fantastic!
+Oven roasted vegetables are fantastic!
+Here’s how to cook broccoli in the oven.
 Coat the broccoli florets with a little olive oil, salt, and pepper.
 Spread the broccoli out in an even layer on a rimmed baking sheet.
 Bake at 425˚F for 50-60 minutes or until tender and caramelized.

 Store leftover broccoli in an airtight container in the refrigerator for 3-4 days or in the freezer for 2-3 months.